-- We do not pay lump sum, non-forfeitable cash severance payments. - Departing executives sign extended non-competition, non-solicitation and confidentiality agreements, or reaffirm existing agreements on these matters. - As permitted under stockholder-approved plans, departing plan participants, including named executive officers, may have additional time to exercise previously granted stock options, with accelerated vesting for retirees.
-However, the additional time cannot exceed the time permitted in the original grants. - The Committee may also allow continuation (without accelerated vesting) of previously granted long-term performance shares or restricted stock awards, which would be paid if and when the Company achieves specified performance targets or time vesting requirements are met. - Executives forfeit these awards if they breach their non-competition, non-solicitation or confidentiality agreements.
+- We do not pay lump sum, non-forfeitable cash severance payments. - Departing executives sign extended non-competition, non-solicitation and confidentiality agreements, or reaffirm existing agreements on these matters. - As permitted under stockholder-approved plans, departing plan participants, including named executive officers, may have additional time to exercise stock options.
+However, the additional time cannot exceed the time permitted in the original grants.

+- The Committee may also allow continuation (without accelerated vesting) of previously granted long-term performance shares or restricted stock awards, which would be paid if and when the Company achieves specified performance targets or time vesting requirements are met. - Executives forfeit these awards if they breach their non-competition, non-solicitation or confidentiality agreements.